invalidcredentials/PHP-Cardano/README.md

 **Use with caution in production.** Always test with small amounts on preprod/testnet first.

-👉 **Found an issue or want to contribute?** Open an issue on GitHub - we'd love your feedback!
+👉 **Found an issue or want to contribute?** Open an issue on GitHub for any feedback!

 ---